Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 ## 15.12.
 Interpretative Architecture Summary

-This chpater established the architecture through which the structural relationships developed by the Trust Framework acquire meaning within cooperative systems.
+This chapter established the architecture through which the structural relationships developed by the Trust Framework acquire meaning within cooperative systems.

 Observer-side lenses intersect with system-side aspects to create a sixteen-position interpretative space.
 Four canonical positions represent direct lens–aspect alignment, while cross-positions permit the same structural relationships to be interpreted from different observer perspectives.